marq24/ha-goecharger-api2/README.md

 ![logo](https://github.com/marq24/ha-goecharger-api2/raw/main/logo.png)

-Support for all go-eCharger Wallboxes supporting the APIv2 - __of course__ the APIv2 have to be enabled via the go-eCharger mobile app, __before__ you can use this integration.
+Support for all go-eCharger Wallboxes supporting the APIv2 - __of course__ the APIv2 have to be enabled via the go-eCharger mobile app, __before__ you can use this integration [[see instructions](#enable-http-api-v2-in-go-echarger-app)].

 [![hacs_badge][hacsbadge]][hacs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal]

 ## Main features

- - __All documented fields__ [in the official go-eCharger GitHub repository](https://github.com/goecharger/go-eCharger-API-v2/blob/main/apikeys-en.md) are supported by this integration (with very few exceptions)
+ - __All documented fields__ [in the official go-eCharger GitHub repository](https://github.com/goecharger/go-eCharger-API-v2/blob/main/apikeys-en.md) are supported by this integration (with very few exceptions) [[see list of currently not handled API keys](#list-of-currently-not-handled-api-keys-27127)]
  - Support for 'PV surplus charging' (PV-Überschuss Laden) __without additional hardware__ - no need to pay for evcc.
-In order to use this feature a small additional manual setup process is required [[details can be found below](#pvsurplus)]
+In order to use this feature a small additional manual setup process is required [[details can be found below](#enable-pv-surplus-charging-via-ha-automation)]
  - For all go-eCharger (status) fields that support a numeric status code, this code is available as separate sensor
  - Multilanguage support: a German translation included (any feedback highly appreciated!) & looking forward to other language contributions
-- Hibernation-Mode: only request sensor data from wallbox when system is in use [[details can be found below](#hibernation)]
+- Hibernation-Mode: only request sensor data from wallbox when system is in use [[details can be found below](#hibernation-mode---good-to-know-)]

   Please note that the configuration data will be read only every 24hours from the hardware (to save data) - but you can update the sensors any time with an 'update' button.

-- Owners of a 22kW variant can force 16A only for all (can be enabled via the integration settings and require a restart of the integration to apply the settings)
+- Owners of a 22kW variant can __force 16A only__ for all relevant settings.
+(This can be enabled via the integration settings and require a restart of the integration - then with every restart the settings will be inspected and adjusted to a max of 16A if required)

 ## Disclaimer